Back to School Sale: $100 OFF Sitewide Shop now

 • Skin reaction

-Skin sensitivity differs in different individuals.
-So, you may want to avoid any activities that cause you to sweat or exposes you to sun rays, tanning, and make-up pending the time your skin heals.
+Skin sensitivity differs between individuals.
+So, until your skin heals, you may want to avoid any activities that cause you to sweat or expose you to sun rays, tanning, and makeup.

-After reading about these effects of electrolysis, if you think the risks of the procedure outweighs the benefit, we have highlighted other hair removal methods you could consider for a temporary fix.
+After reading about these effects of electrolysis, if you think the risks of the procedure outweigh the benefits, we have highlighted other hair removal methods you could consider for a temporary fix.

 Other hair removal methods